rundeck/docs/docs/api/rundeck-api.md

 + `importConfig` (optional,boolean,`true/false`) ...
 If true, import the project configuration from the archive.
 If false, do not import the project configuration (default).
 + `importACL` (optional,boolean,`true/false`) ...
 If true, import all of the ACL Policies from the archive.
 If false, do not import the ACL Policies (default).
 + `importScm` (optional,boolean,`true/false`) ...
 If true, import SCM configuration from the archive.
 If false, do not import the SCM configuration (default).

+In APIv34 or later:

+* `importWebhooks` true/false, If true, import the webhooks in the archive.
+If false, do not import webhooks (default).
+* `whkRegenAuthTokens` true/false, If true, always regenerate the auth tokens associated with the webhook.
+If false, the webhook auth token in the archive will be imported.
+If no auth token info was included with the webhook, it will be generated (default).

 Expected Request Content: